2013 Open Championship: First round

-First roundThursday, 18 July 2013Zach Johnson was the first round leader after shooting a 5-under-par 66.
+Zach Johnson was the first round leader after shooting a 5-under-par 66.
 Both Johnson and Indian outsider Shiv Kapur reached 6-under during their rounds before dropping shots on the tougher back nine, Kapur doing so during difficult afternoon conditions by birdieing six of his first seven holes.
 Two Spaniards, 49-year-old Miguel Ángel Jiménez and Rafa Cabrera-Bello, had also reached 5-under before late bogeys, as had veteran Mark O'Meara.
 Two seniors were in the top five: O'Meara (56 years old), the 1998 champion, was tied for second at 67 and Tom Lehman (54), the 1996 champion, was tied for fourth at 68.
 Defending champion Ernie Els shot 74 (+3), tarnished by a triple-bogey after bunker trouble at the 16th.
 World number one Tiger Woods, playing in the tough later conditions, opened with a bogey after snap-hooking his tee shot and taking an unplayable lie, but fought his way back to 69 (−2) in pursuit of his 15th major championship.
 Out-of-form world number two Rory McIlroy, however, struggled to a 79 (+8) despite an early tee time.
 Phil Mickelson, four-time major champion and the winner of the previous week's Scottish Open, also had a 69 despite a closing bogey.